 How do GIS developers’ salaries stack up around the world?

-GIS development and programming is a growing field in Geomatics.
-By writing code you can make the machine do what you want.
+GIS development and programming are growing fields in Geomatics.
+By writing code, you can make the machine do what you want.

 GIS developers enjoy higher salaries than an average GIS position.
 But they require a higher level of education or combination of work experience.

 A lot of GIS application developer positions are usually accompanied with a computer science degree or certificate.